Posted on: November 7, 2022

-Digging is the method of building new underground networks where none currently exist.
+Digging is often referred to the method of building new underground networks where none currently exist.

-This usually results in an invisible network for generations to come and a connection to a full fibre network with no repercussions moving forward.
+This usually results in an invisible network for generations to come as well as connection to a full fibre network with no repercussions moving forward.

-However, this post will be explaining why they aren’t always the flawless installation method that many believe.
-Many caveats often go unrecognized during and after the build process.
-Today, we will enlighten you on just some of the impacts that a dig can inflict on your town, road, and even your premises.
+However, digs aren’t always the flawless method of network installation that most people think.
+There are a lot of caveats that often go unrecognized during and after the build process.
+We are here today to enlighten on just some of the impacts that a dig can inflict on your town, road and even your premise.

-While we always try our best to keep builds to a minimum, it can be highly stressful for those involved.
+Now whilst we always try our best to keep builds to a minimum, it can be an extremely stressful time for those involved.

-Firstly, with many of the UK population now working from home, the noise that usually takes place during office hours is now a factor in online meetings and virtual calls.
-Focus, especially at home, is crucial given the drastic change in the working environment; however, consistent noise pollution coming from a dig build can affect the quality of your work.
+Firstly, with many of the UK population now working from home, the noise that usually takes place during office hours are now a factor when it comes to online meetings and virtual calls.
+Focus, especially at home, is crucial given the drastic change in working environment, however with consistent noise pollution coming from a dig build, it can affect the quality of your work.

-If you don’t work from home, it can also disrupt the access in and out of your road.
-We have seen many complaints about digs in our industry, where they have resulted in traffic build-up, access restriction, and even forcing residents to take a longer way home.
+If you don’t work from home, it can also cause disruption in terms of access in and out your road.
+We have seen many complaints about digs in our industry that has resulted in traffic build up, access restriction and even forcing residents of the road to take the long way home.

 Given the importance of school runs, going to work retail hours or night shifts, the last thing on your mind should be trying to rush out the house 15 minutes early because you know the dig build outside is causing congestion amongst your road/town.

-There have been many cases where builds have caused existing cables to be cut, and in some circumstances leaving premises with no phone, internet or power.
-Due to the uncertainty of the materials found in the ground, or the inaccuracy of existing network documentation, cables could be dug shallower than expected, resulting in cuts.
+There have been many cases of builds causing existing cables to be cut leaving premises with no phone, internet or power in some circumstances.
+Due to the uncertainty of the materials found in the ground, or the inaccuracy of existing network documentation, cables could be dug shallower than expected resulting in cuts.

-Without any power, food goes to waste, paid workdays off are lost, and overall stress levels increase.
+Without any power, food goes to waste, paid days of work are lost and overall stress levels increase.

-If something goes wrong with your connection after the build is completed, accessing the cabling becomes increasingly difficult.
-Rectifying the issue can become a miniature build within itself, and the mentioned points in this post come into play for a second time.
+If something were to go wrong with your connection after the build is completed, accessing the cabling becomes increasingly more difficult.
+Rectifying the issue can then become a miniature build within itself, and the mentioned points in this post come into play for a second time.

 This would happen every time there is a connectivity issue moving forward.

-To receive a full fibre optic cable connection, we must set up an internal power unit in your home.
+In order to receive a full fibre optic cable connection, we must set up an internal power unit into your home.
 To access the power unit from the CBT (the terminal in which your connecting line will be connected to the entire network), we must drill a hole into your house and thread the cable through.

-This is after digging up your driveway to feed the line underneath your home.
-This will leave scarring on your beautiful drive and cause louder noise pollution the closer we get to your home.
+This is after having to dig up your driveway in order to feed the line underneath your home.
+This in itself will leave scarring on your beautiful drive as well as cause louder noise pollution the closer we get to your home.

-Because of the need to enter your home and install the connection internally, you will need to be home that day.
-For those who work from home, this isn’t as much of an issue; however, for those who do not, a day’s holiday will need to be taken.
+Because of the need to enter your home and install the connection internally, it means that you will need to be home that day.
+For those who work from home, this isn’t as much of an issue, however, for those who do not, a day’s holiday will need to be taken.

-During our builds, natural residual dust is released into the air, which could pose as harmful to those who breathe it in.
-We always follow safety procedures to ensure that sites are kept tidy and safe to work in; however, some things remain out of our control.
+Natural residual dust would be released into the air from our builds.
+This could pose as harmful to those who breathe it in.
+We always follow safety procedures to ensure that sites are kept tidy and safe to work in, however, there are some things that remain out of our control.

-If you are a tenant and want to have an underground connection, we will need to speak to your landlord to ensure that we are allowed to build into and underneath their property.
-This could result in a delay to the build, depending on the responsiveness of your landlord.
+If you are a tenant at a property and you are wanting to have an underground connection, we will need to speak to your landlord to ensure that we are allowed to build into and underneath their property.
+This could result in a delay to the build depending on the responsiveness of your landlord.

-During builds, there have been cases where the vibrations of breaching the concrete surface have caused vibrations so severe that ornaments have broken, and boundary walls have been damaged.
+There have been cases during builds where the vibrations of breaching the concrete surface have caused vibrations so severe that ornaments have been broken and boundary walls have been damaged.
 Due to the intensity of the build, second-hand damage can be caused to older houses or precious items.

 The timescale of a full fibre implementation will be increased if the build process is done via digging.
-This is due to the more technical work required, the time needed to layout roadworks/diversion signs, and the tidying and refilling of any ditches we have dug into the ground.
+This is due to the more technical work required, the time needed to layout roadworks/diversion signs as well as the tidying and refilling of any ditches we have dug into the ground.

-We have to trench along the pavements, and because of the intensity of our machinery, this sometimes can cause cracks adjacent to our trenching.
-These cracks can have water fill them, freeze, and then crack even further with time.
+Because of the way we trench, we have to trench along the pavements.
+Because of the intensity of our machinery, this sometimes can cause cracks adjacent to our trenching.
+With time, these cracks can have water fill them, freeze and then crack even further.

 Along the surfaced pavements would be trip hazards and unsafe walkways for generations.
-Any caps or band-aids that we use to cover these cracking issues can also become slippery when wet, which furthers the trip/slip hazards caused by micro trenching.
+Any caps or band-aids that we use to cover these cracking issues can also become slippery when wet which furthers the trip/slip hazards cause by micro trenching.

-Despite the obvious aesthetic benefits of keeping networks underground, many disadvantages of digging broadband networks, seem to be swept under the proverbial rug.
+Despite the obvious benefits of keeping networks underground in terms of aesthetics, there are a lot of disadvantages that seemed to be swept under the proverbial rug.

 If you do have queries from the back of this post, please do get in touch with our team and we will see if we can help resolve your questions.